Site2Cloud between Azure VPN Gateway and Aviatrix Gateway¶

 - Primary Cloud Gateway: Select the gateway created at Step 1

-- Remote Gateway IP Address: Enter the public IP of your virutal network gateway (collected at Step 3)
+- Remote Gateway IP Address: Enter the public IP of your virtual network gateway (collected at Step 3)

 - Pre-shared Key: Enter your own pre-share key or leave it blank so that Controller will generate one